monocongo/cvdata/README.md

 $ python rename.py --labels_dir /data/cvdata/pascal --old handgun --new firearm --format pascal
 ```

-## Exclusion of unwanted images
+## Exclusion of unwanted images/annotations
-Unwanted images and their corresponding annotations can be excluded (removed) from
+Unwanted images and (optionally) their corresponding annotations can be excluded
-a dataset using the script `cvdata/exclude.py`.
+(removed) from a dataset using the script `cvdata/exclude.py`.
 For example:
 ```bash
 $ python exclude.py --format pascal \
 >  --exclusions /data/handgun/exclusions.txt